Husky Asphalt news

 Dr. Martin Jasso and Brett Lambden, two of Husky's top-notch researchers, received the Elaine Thompson Editor's Award for Written Presentation at the 2018 annual conference of the Canadian Technical Asphalt Association (CTAA).
 Their research focused on how the new generation of crosslinkers will lead to new types of polymer modified asphalt (PMA) binders.

-U.S. certification of Saskatoon Asphalt Lab underscores our reputation as a leader in asphalt product development and production.
+U.S. accreditation of Saskatoon Asphalt Lab underscores our reputation as a leader in asphalt product development and production.

 Our asphalt lab in Saskatoon tests our products to ensure they meet the specifications and quality standards of the markets in which they are sold.
 The lab also acts as an innovation incubator, having produced new grades and types of longer lasting and better performing asphalt products.
 The accreditation of the lab allows Husky more market diversification, providing us the credibility and required sanctioning to sell asphalt in various markets in the United States.

-“The AASHTO certification was an intensive, year-long process involving multiple inspector lab visits and audits,” said Brett Lambden, Technical Services & Innovation Manager.
-“Achieving this certification is a feather in Husky’s cap, strengthening our reputation as an innovator and leader in asphalt product development and production.”
+“The AASHTO accreditation was an intensive, year-long process involving multiple inspector lab visits and audits,” said Brett Lambden, Technical Services & Innovation Manager.
+“Achieving this accreditation is a feather in Husky’s cap, strengthening our reputation as an innovator and leader in asphalt product development and production.”

 This is not the first time Husky has invested in asphalt innovation.
 Since 1995, we’ve partnered with the University of Calgary to fund the Husky Energy Endowed Research Chair in Bituminous Materials.
 The lab is one of the world’s top research and development asphalt facilities.